Students-MSc-Geomatics-TU-Delft/Student-Report-Typst-Template/examples/content/content.typ

 == Figures

-To learn about figures, you can refer to the #link("https://typst.app/docs/reference/model/figure/")[documentation].
+To learn about figures, you can refer to the #link("https://typst.app/docs/reference/model/figure/")[Typst documentation].

 === Tables